thinkcompute/thinkcompute.github.io/think_and_compute/06-brute-force.md

 name: py-insertion_sort
 linenos: True
 caption: |
     The insertion sort algorithm described in Python.
-The source code of this listing is available [as part of the course material](http://comp-think.github.io/python/insertion_sort.py) and includes the algorithm’s test case.
+The source code of this listing is available {Download}`as part of the material of the course<./python/insertion_sort.py>` and includes the algorithm’s test case.
 ---
 def insertion_sort(input_list):
     result = list()  # A new empty list where to store the result